crossfidev/Plexus-Pool/docs/whitedoc/michelson.rst

 .. _michelson:

-Michelson: the language of Smart Contracts in Tezos
+Michelson: the language of Smart Contracts in mineplex
 ===================================================

 This specification gives a detailed formal semantics of the Michelson